 Every parent wants to do whatever they can to to help their child succeed.
-The Propellers online workshop series will show you the best ways to be an ally to your student on their journey to living independently.
+The Propellers online workshop series shows you the best ways to be an ally to your student on their journey to living independently.

 Each session draws on the decades of experience Landmark College has working with neurodivergent students.
 Our instructors will help you better understand the intellectual and social-emotional make-up of your student, and how it all fits together.
 In the end, you will come away with tools and strategies that can help your student move forward toward their goals.

-All workshops begin at 6:30 p.m.
-ET, and will be hosted on the BlueJeans videoconferencing platform.
+All workshops are hosted on the BlueJeans video conferencing platform.

 Transition to College: A Parent’s Guide